 “Getting over a painful experience is much like crossing monkey bars.
 You have to let go at some point in order to move forward.”

-We may think the monkey is foolish, realizing how easy it could save itself if it would just let go of the jaggery.
-However, how often do we hold onto our own form of jaggery, just like a monkey?
-And once we have a hold of the jaggery and are unwilling to let go, we end up allowing ourselves to be captured, limiting our options in life.
-However, once we learn how to let go of the jaggery and free ourselves, we realize opportunities we never knew existed.
+We may think the monkey is foolish, realizing how easy it could set itself free if it would just let go of the jaggery.
+However, just like the monkey, how often do we hold onto our own form of jaggery?

-Identify the jaggery in your life, and then let it go!
-Free yourself today!
+Identify the jaggery in your life, let it go, and set yourself free today!

 ©Copyright WisdomShare — All Rights Reserved